University of Missouri Partnering with State to Address Childhood Immunizations

 McElroy’s team will hire and train practice facilitators who will visit enrolled providers and assist them on vaccine clinic flow and educate them on how to recommend vaccines to patients.
 Providers who participate can receive a monetary stipend for their project participation.

-The list of immunizations recommended by ACIP for children and teens is listed here.
+The CDC has provided the list of immunizations recommended by ACIP for children and teens.
 The University of Missouri is collaborating with the Washington University Pediatric and Adolescent Research Consortium and the Missouri Immunization Coalition on this effort.